 This section of the site deals with the regulation of aviation security for aerodromes, air traffic service providers and aircraft operators.
 With regard to aircraft operations, particular emphasis is placed upon commercial air transport, which is the carriage of passengers, cargo and mail for hire or reward, where requirements are more stringent than for other operations.

-A Department for Transport review of oversight of aviation security in the Overseas Territories recommended moving the role to Air Safety Support International (ASSI).
-This transfer of responsibility took place on 1 April 2015.
-The purpose of the transfer is to align security oversight more closely with that of safety, allowing the industry to benefit from a common approach.
+The responsibility for the regulatory oversight of aviation security in the Overseas Territories was transferred to Air Safety Support International (ASSI) on 1 April 2015.
+The purpose of the transfer was to align security oversight more closely with that of safety, allowing the industry to benefit from a common approach.

-Changes to legislation have been put in place to effect the transfer of responsibilities and enable the industry in the Overseas Territories to be regulated using the Overseas Territories Aviation Requirement (OTAR) system, which is well established for safety oversight and uses the ICAO Annexes as the basis for compliance.
 Oversight of aerodrome security is now linked to the aerodrome certificate.
 The same principle applies for air traffic services approval.
-For Territory aircraft operators, security is regulated via the Air Operator's Certificate (AOC).
-This will provide a consistent approach to safety and security.
+For Territory aircraft operators, security is regulated via the Air Operator’s Certificate (AOC).
+This provides a consistent approach to safety and security.

 Your points of contact within ASSI, for aviation security matters, are: